KudosInc/email-service/README.md

 ## Getting Started

+### Installation

+Add this line in package.json `"@kudosinc/email-service": "git+https://git@github.com/KudosInc/email-service.git#v1.0.0"` and run `npm install`.

 ### Setting up for mailcatcher

 Following environment varialbes need to be set to send mail via mailcatcher.

-Assuming you already have mailcatcher running locally via docker on the port 1025 and the service name is mailcatcher, set these environment variables
+Assuming you already have mailcatcher running locally via docker on the port `1025` and the service name is mailcatcher, set these environment variables

 ```
 EMAIL_CLIENT=mailcatcher